Airbrush: History

-According to the research prepared by Professor Andy Penaluna, the first instrument to use a compressed air supply was named the "paint distributor" was developed by Abner Peeler "for the painting of watercolors and other artistic purposes" and used a hand-operated compressor to supply continuous air.
+According to the research prepared by Professor Andy Penaluna, the first instrument to use a compressed air supply named the "paint distributor" was developed by Abner Peeler "for the painting of watercolors and other artistic purposes" and used a hand-operated compressor to supply continuous air.
 It was rather crude, being based on a number of spare parts in a jeweller's workshop such as old screwdrivers and welding torches.
 It took four years of further development before a working prototype was developed by Liberty Walkup of Mt.
 Morris, Illinois.
 Walkup patented the work under the name of "air-brush", a name his wife Phoebe Walkup came up with.
 The birth of the name 'Air Brush' can be traced to a stakeholders' meeting of the new Air Brush Manufacturing Co. at 7:00 p.m. on October 6, 1883, when the name was formally born.
 In modern times the date is used to celebrate airbrush art around the world, using the Twitter hashtag #airbrushartistday.
 Walkup's wife would later go on to be the founder of the Illinois Art School where airbrushing was taught to students from all over the world.
 In that same rented 4-story building Rockford Air-Brush would be established under Liberty Walkup.
 Among others, the Walkups taught airbrush technique to American Impressionist master Wilson Irvine at the Air Brush School in Rockford, Illinois.
 The first certain 'atomizing' type airbrush was invented by Charles Burdick in 1893 and presented by Thayer and Chandler art materials company at the World Columbian Exposition in Chicago.
 Burdick founded the Fountain Brush Company in the US, and launched the first series of airbrushes onto the market.
 However, Burdick initially re-cased the Walkup design into a finger-operated instrument, and as many of his designs echoed those being developed by Walkup, a legal row resulted over the name Air Brush.
 This device was essentially the same as a modern airbrush, resembling a pen and working in a different manner than Peeler's device.
 Aerograph, Burdick's original company, still makes and sells airbrushes in England.
 Thayer and Chandler were acquired by Badger Air-Brush Co. in 2000.
 Badger Air-Brush continues the Thayer and Chandler tradition of manufacturing quality airbrush guns, tools and compressors out of Franklin Park, Illinois.